 About

-The Tanenbaum Open Science Institute (TOSI) Launchpad Awards will support the scientific careers of McGill undergraduate researchers planning to work at The Neuro by providing internship funding for research projects in line with Open Science principles.
+The Tanenbaum Open Science Institute (TOSI) Launchpad Awards will support the scientific careers of McGill undergraduate researchers who plan to work at The Neuro by providing internship funding for research projects consistent with the Open Science Guiding Principles.
 These awards will support the training of undergraduate researchers on how to implement Open Science practices.
-We aim to inspire and motivate the most junior changemakers in our community to support long term cultural change towards Open Neuroscience.
+We aim to inspire and motivate the most junior changemakers in our community to support long-term cultural change towards Open Neuroscience.

 Value